 - 5 ounces spring mix

-- ½ teaspoon kosher salt (or to taste)
+- ½ teaspoon kosher salt (to taste)

 - ¼ teaspoon black pepper (to taste)

-- 10 ounces cherry tomatoes, quartered
+- 10 ounces cherry tomatoes quartered

 - 8 ounces burrata cheese